 I love walnuts!
-My mom loved to cook with them because they add flavor and crunch to any meal.
-Now I know that walnuts are also highly nutritious, so much so that I consider them a powerfood.
+My mom loved to cook with them because they add flavour and crunch to any meal.
+Now I know that walnuts are also highly nutritious, so much so that I consider them a powerfood..

 12 Benefits of Walnuts:

 - High in omega-3 fatty acids (just 1/4 cup provides 90.8 percent of the daily value).